 - The impact of sleep inertia at work and on your own safety

 - Countermeasures to minimize the effects of sleep inertia

 What is sleep inertia?

 In medical terms, sleep inertia is a state of impaired cognitive and sensory-motor performance that occurs immediately after waking up.
-You feel disoriented and drowsy despite a long night’s sleep or a much-needed nap.
+You feel tired, disoriented and drowsy despite a long night’s sleep or a much-needed nap.
 Typically, this groggy state lasts just 15-30 minutes.
 In severe cases, however, prolonged sleep inertia can continue for several hours.

 Sleep inertia isn’t considered a parasomnia – it may actually be a protective mechanism to help you fall back asleep if you wake up in the middle of the night.

 The effects of sleep inertia are most acute upon waking and disappear as you transition from sleep to a complete state of wakefulness.
 However, it can temporarily negatively impact situational awareness, decision making, memory and reaction time, making it difficult to perform even simple tasks.